BriansFarr/MarvelWiki/README.md

 - Home Page

 <br>

 ### MVP

 > Marvel Wiki is a web application that will allow users to search through all their favorite heroes and browse though new ones.
-By entering the name of a heros in the search bar a details page will allow users to view different comic and movies that their hero has appeared in.
+By entering the name of a heros in the search bar a details page will allow users to view different a picture and description of their favorite hero or villian.
 User may then click on the container of the comic book/movie and get further details.

-_The **Marvel Wiki**
+\_The **Marvel Wiki**

 <br>

 #### MVP Goals

 - _Form accepting heroes names and saving user term to state._
 - _API call to Marvel open data._
 - _Details Component_